Core system outage averted

 - Clorox faced significant recurring storage costs for non-production databases

 Clorox partnered with Delphix to virtualize the company’s data infrastructure.
-Less than six weeks after deploying the Delphix Dynamic Data Platform, Clorox was successfully provisioning space-efficient virtual database copies for its development and testing teams.
+Less than six weeks after deploying the Delphix Data Platform, Clorox was successfully provisioning space-efficient virtual database copies for its development and testing teams.
 Delphix helped accelerate time to value for Clorox, enabling IT to better position the company’s brands using both traditional retail and digital channels across the globe.

 By accelerating the provisioning of high-quality data to SAP development systems, Clorox can now react quicker to customer demands, make swift operational adjustments, and make strategy decisions in response to changing consumer behavior.